auth0/auth0-PHP/README.md

 use Auth0\SDK\Auth0;
 ```

 The examples below use [PHP Dotenv](https://github.com/josegonzalez/php-dotenv) to store and load sensitive Auth0 credentials from the environment rather than hard-coding them into your application.
-PHP Dotenv is a dependency of this SDK so if you followed the steps above to install via Composer, the class is available for you to use in your project.
+PHP Dotenv is a dependency of this SDK, so if you followed the steps above to install via Composer, the class is available for you to use in your project.

 First, you'll need a free Auth0 account and an Application: